JatiPat/Java_LeetCode/README.md

 # LeetCode
-Questions Completed On LeetCode for Practice.
+Questions Completed On LeetCode to Practice Java.